 Should breeders stop breeding purebred dogs?

-Bearing the decrypted results from this study, dog breeders should not suddenly stop purebred dog breeding and convert to mongrels, but instead, these results give us insight into how dog breeding practices might be modified to reduce the prevalence of certain genetic canine disorders.
+Based on the findings of this study, it is not advisable for dog breeders to abruptly cease purebred dog breeding and switch to mongrels.
+However, these results provide valuable insights into how dog breeding practices can be modified to reduce the prevalence of certain genetic disorders in canines.

-Let’s be determined to carry on breeding healthy purebred dogs, and give back the great reputation our favorite breeds deserve!
+Let’s remain committed to breeding healthy purebred dogs and restoring the well-deserved reputation of our favorite breeds